ShreyasBhinge/AWS/README.md

-# AWS
+# AWS-Assignments
-This Repo is for AWS work which I have done.
+This Repo is for AWS Assignments work which I have done.